 1. Redesign your small business website if it’s not mobile responsive

-That’s right, in later 2016 the balanced tipped in favour of mobile.
-Now over 50% of all potential web traffic to your website is coming from mobile devices – and that number just keeps growing.
+That’s right, in late 2016 the balanced tipped in favour of mobile.
+Now, over 50% of all potential web traffic to your website is coming from mobile devices – and that number just keeps growing.

 Mobile users are on the go, viewing your site on small screens and they need a site that works with that reality.
 As a result, when they don’t find that, they leave and go off to another site that’s easier to use.

 Not having a mobile responsive website leaves you behind and sends potential business elsewhere.
 If your business looks outdated, and comes across as out of touch, you won’t be attracting visitors as well as others in your market.